johannesjh/favagtk/README.md

 ## Contributing

-All contributions are greatly appreciated... pull requests welcome, and so are bug reports and suggestions for improvement.
+All contributions are greatly appreciated... pull requests are welcome, and so are bug reports and suggestions for improvement.

 ### Viewing Debug Output